jonathanklee/ngp/README.md

 Todo
 ----

-- Implement regexp search using libpcre jit
+- Implement highlight of regexp